-- According to a BBC Report in May 2002, it was reported by the authorities in Tehran Province that, amongst other things, they had confiscated 11,191 satellite dishes [21ab] and by December 2002 a bill to reform the law banning the use of satellite-receiving equipment was given its second reading at the Majlis.
+- 17.36 According to a BBC Report in May 2002, it was reported by the authorities in Tehran Province that, amongst other things, they had confiscated 11,191 satellite dishes [21ab] and by December 2002 a bill to reform the law banning the use of satellite-receiving equipment was given its second reading at the Majlis.
 [21bc] In June 2003 it was reported by Albawaba.com News that Iran's judiciary had set new strict rules governing Internet content and banning the publication of material deemed to be against the Islamic regime.
-[39b] - 6.45 According to the USSD report 2003, the government undertook jamming of foreign satellite transmissions during the year by using powerful jamming signals.
+[39b] - 17.37 According to the USSD report 2003, the government undertook jamming of foreign satellite transmissions during the year by using powerful jamming signals.
 [4n] (p8) In November 2003 a fresh wave of satellite dish confiscations took place as the result of a Revolutionary Court mandate.
-[4n] (p6) - 6.46 According to the Internet Under Surveillance Report 2004, released on 9 July 2004 by Reporters Without Borders (RSF):
+[4n] (p6) On 14 August 2006 RFE/RL reported that: